 1: Defining Your Training Needs

-The first part reveals the first stage in your training plan – defining your training needs.
+Part one reveals the first stage in your training plan – defining your training needs.

 It may seem obvious, but so many training managers fail to properly assess the training needs in their organisations.
-Too often, we give way, too quickly, to the managers and directors who demand “this group of people need that type of training”.
+Too often we give way, too quickly, to the managers and directors who demand “this group of people need that type of training”.

 Rather than bowing to others wishes, and seeking training that may not be successful at addressing skills gaps, it is vital that training managers begin by with honest and detailed discussions about what is needed.